-- Student must be completing all assignments to the best of the student’s ability.
+- Completion of all assignments to the best of the student’s ability

-- Student must be attending departmental study tables if available for the subject.
+- Attendance at departmental study tables if available for the subject

-- Student must be working with the course instructor during office hours.
+- Meeting with the course instructor during office hours

-In most cases, individualized tutoring is limited to one or two sessions per week for a limited number of weeks, depending on individual circumstances.
+In most cases, individualized tutoring is limited to one or two sessions per week for a limited number of weeks.